-If you are going to a supermarket, department store, or a large restaurant, there will usually be ample parking in a parking garage.
+If you are going to a supermarket, department store, or large restaurant, there will usually be ample parking in a parking garage.
 Parking on city roads is very difficult, and many times a person won't be able to find a parking space.

 11. Gas Stations and Service Plazas:

 These are very common on roads between cities.
 Usually, a gas station will be no further than 20 kilometers away.
-All gas stations are full service.
+All gas stations are in full service.
 They are usually situated in service plazas where you will find small restaurants, gift shops, and convenience stores.

 12. Most Traffic Signs Are in English: